ThatAsherGuy/WoWbjectImporter/README.md

 - It is possible that models originated in older expansions may not import, or may not import correctly (we haven't investigated)
 - It's possible that some shaders are not implemented completely correctly and we simply haven't observed them in a situation that makes the error obvious
 - Objects that are themselves translucent will not perfectly match in-game translucency effects, because Blender does not have all of the blending modes available to do so (though a future release may provide some tooling for helping with this)
 - "billboard" textures and sub-meshes (ones where the same side always "faces" the camera) are not currently supported.
-(TODO: Asher, did we ever put any thought/time into billboard texture support for glows and such?)

 ### Future Plans